cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 ![File Structure](images/switch_directory.png)

-As you can see, the `project init` command creates a template of a skill.
+As you can see, the `project` section `init` command creates a template of a skill.
 The arguments you can pass to this command are the following:

 - `skill_name`: (Required, string) The name of the skill you want to create.